BerenLuthien/HyperColumns_ImageColorization/README.md

         image_net = vgg_net(weights, hrelu0)

 ### 4.2 Harvesting HyperColumns
-Further and most importantly, the HyperColumns layer is added upon it, and then the HyperColumns are "squeezed" into a two-channels tensor which correspond to the prediction of the A & B channels.
+Further and most importantly, the HyperColumns layer is added upon it, and then the HyperColumns are "squeezed" into a two-channels tensor which corresponds to the prediction of the A & B channels.
-Imagine a chopstick is pushed through many slices of bread and get many holes, then all the holes comprise one hypercolumn, and it corresponds to one pixel of the original image.
+Imagine a chopstick pushes through many slices of bread.
+It gives us many holes on the breads, and then all the holes comprise one HyperColumn which corresponds to one pixel of the original image.
-This process was done by 1-by-1 convolution that "stiches" the feature maps in the HyperColumns together.
+This process is done by 1-by-1 convolution that "stiches" the feature maps together.

         HyperColumns = tf.concat([layer_relu1_2, \